CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 	Cleaning up...
 	Done.
 Container is at: ./ubuntu-16.04.simg

+Note, there are some Warning messages concerning the build from Docker.

-This example does the same as above, but renames the image.
+The example below does the same as above, but renames the image.

 .. code-block:: bash